How Much Does a Kitchen Remodel Cost?

 - Plan for contingencies.
 If you’re opening up the walls, there’s always a potential that you’ll find something that unexpectedly needs repair or replacement.
 Discuss those possibilities with your contractor and include them in the budget—as much as $3,000 to $5,000.

-Questions to Ask Potential Contractors About Kitchen Remodel Cost
+Questions to Ask Contractors About a Kitchen Remodel

 A general contractor that you trust can be an invaluable partner in the remodeling process, helping you keep everything in perspective and keeping much of the stress off your plate.
 To choose the right contractor, ask friends, relatives, and neighbors for recommendations, ask the contractor for references, actually call the references, and hire the contractor whose style and manner you feel most comfortable with.
 Remember, this is someone who will be spending a lot of time in your home, so your comfort with the contractor is important.
 Before getting started, make sure you have answers to the following questions:

 - Who hires the subcontractors?
+How many subcontractors will there be?
 Will I have a say in those decisions?

 - Does the contract include material costs and permit costs, or are those itemized separately?